Holy trinity church, stapleton

 For the more mechanically minded we maintain our own bells in the belfry.
 Stapleton's bells are beginning to show their age, regrettably accelerated by the poor repair of the steeple.
 We have managed to keep the bells ringing through self-help maintenance although a major refurbishment will be needed in the coming years.

 Stapleton has a good band of ringers and we are always looking out for new recruits of any age.
 It takes only a few months to literally learn the ropes.
 This opens the door to a hobby and service to the church community that can last a lifetime.
-If you would like to learn more then please contact Mike Purnell via the Parish Office by telephone or e-mail to arrange a first visit to the steeple.
+If you would like to learn more then please contact Mike Purnell via the Parish Office on 0117 958 5556 (answerphone), or you can click here to e-mail him direct, to arrange a first visit to the steeple.

 Editor's note: we thank Mike and his fellow band of Ringers for the pleasure they give to people in the parish and look forward to hearing more from him in the coming months.